dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

 * Observations:

-  * For all the situations, the result of `md5sum` are the same
+  * For all the cases the `md5sum` of generated two files are the same.
-  * **Most of the bytes are the same， most of the different bytes between two files for different prefix are the same**
+  * **Most of the bytes are the same, most of the different bytes between two files for different prefix are the same**
   * **If the x-th byte is different, then (x+64)-th byte is also different**
-  * For the different values, the difference for most cases are 8*16 in decimal(**the second bits is changed**), if there are two consecutive different pairs, the difference between second pair is 1 in decimal (**the last bit is changed**)
+  * Changed bits might be selected from a small set of bits

 * Answer:

-  * Question 1: There are some zero paddings for the prefix, to make sure the prefix length is a multiple of 64
+  * Question 1: `md5sum` of generated two files are the same.
+There are some zero paddings for the prefix, to make sure the prefix length is a multiple of 64

     ![1582535425867](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1582535425867.png)

-  * Question 2: There is no padding
+  * Question 2: `md5sum` of generated two files are the same.
+There is no padding

     ![1582535447408](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1582535447408.png)